THE TOP FASTEST GROWING INDUSTRIES IN 2021 LIST – PREDICTIONS

 Some key products and services you can sell are:

-- Home office /study equipment: printers, desks, lamps.
+- Home office /study equipment: chairs, printers, desks, lamps.

 - Teach people how to video conference using Zoom, Google or other tools.